bgando/array-exercises/README.md

 ##### Review
 Let's go over some concepts:

-- What are the different ways you can add properties and values to objects?
+- What are the different ways you can add properties and values to arrays?
-- What about arrays?
-- What if you wanted to add a property to an object that had a weird symbol?
-- What about if it is a variable, how does that change the syntax?
+- Come up with two ways you can add an element to the end of an array, without knowing the exact length of the array.

 ---